Flat Feet Specialists

 Podiatrists & Foot and Ankle Specialists located in Carrollton, TX, North Plano, TX & Plano, TX

-The podiatrists Dr. S. Rick Miller and Dr. Kevin D. Myer at the Advanced Foot & Ankle serve Carrollton and Plano, TX patients for numerous foot- and ankle-related conditions.
+The podiatrist Dr. S. Rick Miller at the Advanced Foot & Ankle serve Carrollton and Plano, TX patients for numerous foot- and ankle-related conditions.
 If you experience pain or discomfort due to flat feet, contact one of our clinics for help.

 Flat Feet Q & A